Fixed-fee leasehold conveyancing in Harlow:

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-Leasehold Conveyancing in Harlow - Examples of Queries before Purchasing
+• Harlow Leasehold Conveyancing - A selection of Questions you should ask before Purchasing

 Other Topics